ajit3643/JS-Projects/03. Typing_Speed/README.md

 - **Accuracy Measurement:** Tracks and displays the percentage of correctly typed characters.
 - **Dynamic Texts:** Offers a variety of texts for practice.
 - **User-Friendly Interface:** Clean and responsive design suitable for all devices.
+- **Difficulty-Level:** There are three Difficulty Level Easy, Medium and Hard.

 ## Usage